ksahlin/ultra/README.md

 #### 6.(Optional) Install of StrobeMap

 Using NAM seeds is new since version 0.0.4.
-It can reduce runtime, disk usage and provide fixe memory usage to default MEM findin.
-See changlog at end of this file.
+It can reduce runtime, disk usage and provide fixed memory usage to default MEM finding.
+See changlog at end of this README.
 [StrobeMap](https://github.com/ksahlin/strobemers) is installed on Linux with:

 ```
 wget https://github.com/ksahlin/strobemers/raw/main/strobemers_cpp/binaries/Linux/StrobeMap-0.0.2